vprashant4/restapi_activityperiod/README.md

-# activeuser : This is the project to how we can deal with nested objects serializers.
+# activeuser: This is the project to dealing with nested objects serializers.